stm32-periph/stm32f2/Project/STM32F2xx_StdPeriph_Template/TrueSTUDIO/readme.txt

    and then click "Next".
  - Browse to the TrueSTUDIO workspace directory and select the project:
    - STM322xG_EVAL: to configure the project for STM32F2xx devices.
- - Under Windows->Preferences->General->Workspace->Linked Resources, add
-   a variable path named "CurPath" which points to the folder containing "Libraries", "Project" and "Utilities" folders.
  - Rebuild all project files: Select the project in the "Project explorer" window then click on Project->build project menu.
  - Run program: Select the project in the "Project explorer" window then click